DrThomasCleary/MTCNN_InceptionResnetV1_VGGFace2/README.md

 ![Screenshot 2023-03-31 at 15 45 50](https://user-images.githubusercontent.com/118690399/229153159-ca112730-7237-4fec-bf08-d7b25cae2a0e.png)

-I believe more papers and analysis on different algorithms should provide much more data on how their model performs under many different circumstances in order to make comparisons easier or application use more efficient.
-This is not easy as many parameters and aspects have to align.
+I think more research papers and analyses on various algorithms should offer more information on their model's performance under a wide range of situations.
+This would make it easier to compare models and use them more effectively in real-world applications.
+However, it's not an easy task since many parameters and factors need to be considered.

-In my other repo, i have done the same analysis on the face transformer model from: https://github.com/zhongyy/Face-Transformer
+In my other repository, I have performed a similar analysis on the face transformer model from: https://github.com/zhongyy/Face-Transformer

+It becomes quite evident that the face transformer, despite achieving decent levels of accuracy, struggles with generalization and is likely overfitted when faced with images that are blurry or low resolution.

+If you have any questions, please email me at: Bauanrashid@hotmail.com